Mimosa scabrella: Uses

 Because of the abundant flowering and presence of honeydew caused by Cochineal infestation in some altitudes the tree has an important place in honey production, especially in Brazil.
 Its wood is suitable for firewood and can also be used as lumber.
 Before the advent of the diesel locomotive, M. scabrella wood was grown to fuel railroads in parts of Brazil.
 The long fibres are used for paper production.

 In agroforestry M. scabrella shades coffee plants.
 It is also used in intercropping systems in association with maize and beans.
-Because M. scabrella is a legume tree it doesn't need fertilization and with the decomposition of the leaves, big amounts of nitrogen become available for other plants.
+Because M. scabrella is a legume tree it doesn't need fertilization and with the decomposition of the leaves, large amounts of nitrogen become available for other plants.

 Because M. scabrella has beautiful “feather” leaves, it is often used as an ornamental tree or live fence.

 Because of its fast growth its often used for reforestation management.

 Alkaloids

-Mimosa scabrella contains the alkaloids tryptamine, N-methyltryptamine, N,N-dimethyltryptamine and N-methyltetrahydrocarboline in its bark.
+Mimosa scabrella contains the alkaloids tryptamine, N-methyltryptamine (NMT), dimethyltryptamine (DMT), and N-methyltetrahydrocarboline in its bark.